 - Components should be checked to see if there are smaller packages available or if possible an alternative with a smaller package should be used.

-- Unfortunately moving to a compact design might mean leaving behind your favorite chunky connectors.
-But there are a huge range of compact connector solutions available.
+- Unfortunately moving to a compact design might mean leaving behind your favourite chunky connectors.
+But there is a huge range of compact connector solutions available.
 The connector should be considered early in the design.